Sheila Copps

 Sheila Maureen Copps PC OC (born November 27, 1952) is a former Canadian politician who also served as the sixth deputy prime minister of Canada from November 4, 1993, to April 30, 1996, and June 19, 1996, to June 11, 1997.
 Her father, Victor Copps, was once mayor of Hamilton, Ontario.

-Considered a prominent left-wing member of the Liberal Party of Canada, Copps was an advocate for legal rights of women, marijuana legalization, minority rights, and protection of the environment.
+Considered a prominent left-wing member of the Liberal Party of Canada, Copps is an advocate for legal rights of women, marijuana legalization, minority rights, and protection of the environment.
 Her combative style and reputation for flamboyance were trademarks of her political career.

 Early life

 Copps was born in Hamilton, Ontario.
 She is a second-generation member of a political family that has dominated Hamilton-area politics on the municipal, provincial and federal levels.
 Her mother, Geraldine Florence (Guthro) Copps, was a Hamilton city councillor.
-Her father, Victor Kennedy Copps, was one of the most influential mayors of the City of Hamilton.
+Her father, Victor Kennedy Copps, was mayor of the City of Hamilton.
 She attended Bishop Ryan Catholic Secondary School.
 As a child, Copps participated in Girl Guides of Canada youth programs.

 She is married to Austin Thorne (her third husband), and has one daughter, Danelle (from her second marriage).
-She was the first sitting Member of Parliament in Canadian history to give birth.
+She was the first sitting Member of Parliament in Canadian history to give birth while a member.

 Copps earned a Bachelor of Arts degree in French and English from King's University College at the University of Western Ontario in London, Ontario, and pursued further studies at McMaster University in Hamilton and the University of Rouen in France.
 She worked as a newspaper journalist with the Hamilton Spectator and the Ottawa Citizen.